Guidelines & consensus (WG11)

 * * *

-Picture of the Workgroup’s coordination team: Dr Katalin Szackszon (co-chair) Dr Mirthe Klein Haneveld (ITHACA PM), Klea Vyshka (ITHACA PM), Dr Agnies Van Eeghen (chair), Charlotte Gaasterland (ITHACA PM), Anne Hugon (PM)
+Picture of the Workgroup’s coordination team: Dr Katalin Szackszon (co-chair) Dr Mirthe Klein Haneveld (ITHACA PM), Klea Vyshka (ITHACA PM), Dr Agnies Van Eeghen (chair), Charlotte Gaasterland (ITHACA PM), Anne Hugon (ITHACA PM)